on March 16, 2021 (last modified on December 22, 2021) • 21 minute read

 A surefire way to avoid finding out you’ve wasted ad spend as you wrap up your audit?
 Not keeping track or any sort of record of the changes you make during the campaign.

-Jerome Williams from JWorks Studios knows the importance of these details and shares, “Track every minor change to your ad content.
+Jerome Williams from JWorks Studios knows the importance of these details and shares, “Track every minor change to your ad content using a paid ads dashboard.
 Whether you just changed the arrangement of the words or tried out new keywords, comparing those changes – no matter how slight – in relation to your PPC results will give you an A/B picture of how well your efforts are being received by those who see them.
 To me, this ranks higher than your targeting settings because it does not show up in your report and it’s an explicit change that you make yourself; And if it has an impact (good or bad), you should definitely be mindful of it at all times.”

 Also following this best practice is Quinn Dolan at Perfect Search Media.
 “Fundamentals are key.
 More often than not, we audit accounts that don’t follow best practices and, for this reason, are set up for failure.
 Things like campaign structure, conversion tracking, and campaign settings are absolutely crucial to an account’s success.
 Pay attention to these, or pay the price in wasted ad spend,” shares Dolan.